gardenlinux/gardenlinux/tests/platformSetup/tofu/README.md

 > [!NOTE]
 > The Project ID can be found in the Google Cloud portal under Project info.
-> If you don't a Google Cloud project, you can supply any mocked up value.
+> If you don't have a Google Cloud project, the `Makefile` will set up a mocked value for you.

 #### Microsoft Azure